-There are two written examinations for each module of up to 2 hours duration.
-Both will include prerelease material, available well in advance of the exams.
+There are two written examinations for each module of 90 minutes duration.
+Both will include pre-release material, available well in advance of the exams.
 Both exams must be sat in the same exam series at the end of the course and are equally weighted.